Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Non-Gaussian Simulations

-where $\zeta^E$ and $\zeta^B$ are the initial Gaussian-distributed vectors and $\Tilde{\zeta^E}$ and $\Tilde{\zeta^B}$ are the transformed ones.
-The use of this transformation is motivated by the fact that it allows one to control the level of non-Gaussianities with two parameters, $\epsilon$ and $\delta$, whose effects have a simple statistical interpretation.
-The parameter $\delta$ introduces symmetrically both positive and negative tails to the statistical distribution, which increases the excess kurtosis.
-The parameter $\epsilon$ controls the level of skewness.
-The Gaussian case is recovered when $(\epsilon, \delta )\rightarrow (0,1)$.
 We assume, for the sake of simplicity, that the level of non-Gaussianity is the same for $E$ and $B$ in the part uncorrelated to $T$.
 This explains why we use the same parameters $(\epsilon, \delta )$ for both transformations in equations~\ref{eq:Htr1}-\ref{eq:Htr2} and we do not transform $\zeta^T$.
 We are aware that in a more realistic context this could not be the case, but this goes beyond the scope of this analysis.
 The values used for $(\epsilon, \delta )$ are discussed in section \ref{sec:06,sub:02}.
 We then generate the spherical harmonic coefficients as follows

 where the index $j$ refers to the $(\ell, m)$ pair.
 The $C_\ell$ values are computed from the \textit{WMAP} yearly maps as described in section~\ref{sec:05,sub:03}.
 Note that after rescaling, the $\Tilde{a}_{lm}$-distributions are different from the $\Tilde{\zeta}$-distributions, but still non-Gaussian.
 We generate the ($I, \ \Tilde{Q}, \ \Tilde{U})$ maps, which represent our small-scale template, from the $\Tilde{a}_{lm}$ using the \texttt{alm2map} routine of \texttt{HEALPix}.